Australia in the Eurovision Song Contest: 1983–2014

 From 2010 to 2014, SBS allowed Australian viewers to participate in their own televote for the final.
 However, these votes were not counted at the actual contest and did not affect the overall result.
-The SBS commentary team and Australian delegation were awarded a commentary booth of their own at the 2012 contest in Baku.
-They have been allocated a commentary booth every year since.
+The SBS commentary team and Australian delegation have been allocated a commentary booth from 2012 onwards.

 Australia's first appearance in the international broadcast of the Eurovision Song Contest occurred on 14 May 2013 during the first semi-final in Malmö, Sweden.
 A short pre-recorded video titled "Greetings from Australia" (also referred to as "Why Australia Loves Eurovision"), submitted by SBS and hosted by Julia Zemiro, was broadcast during the interval acts.
 This presentation marked 30 years of broadcasting the Eurovision Song Contest in Australia, and was preceded the week leading up to the contest by a locally broadcast documentary, also hosted by Zemiro, titled The Heart of Eurovision.
 On 24 March 2014, the Danish host broadcaster DR gave SBS permission to perform as an interval act in the second semi-final of the contest.
 One day later, on 25 March, Jessica Mauboy was internally selected to perform.
 On 8 May 2014, Mauboy sang her song "Sea of Flags".